 - Goals and Objectives;

 - Inventory;

 - Public Involvement;

 - Demand and Need Analysis;

 - Capital Improvement Program; and

 - Plan Adoption.

 This plan has been developed to comply with RCO planning requirements.
-An RCO "self-certification" form is included in Appendix F.
+The plan adoption resolution and RCO "self-certification" form are included in Appendix F.

 2.4 Conservation Framework